 The Henry Jones Art Prize

 The Henry Jones Art Hotel has long been passionate about pioneering the works of Tasmania’s finest rising contemporary artists.
-The $20,000 Henry Jones Art Prize aims to showcase exciting new work from artists across the state.

 Visitors to the exhibition will be able to purchase artwork and vote for their favourite, with the artist of the most popular work receiving the $1,000 Peoples’ Choice Prize.
 There will also be a Packing Room Prize, chosen by the hanging team, providing one lucky artist with $750.